 4. Multimedia University

-A handful of postgraduate study programs are available, such as the Master of Laws and Doctor of Philosophy (Laws) program.
-You can do specialized research in your LL.M. degrees like contract law, corporate law, criminal law, media law, and more.
-Master’s programs can be taken in two to three years, full-time or part-time, or three to five years.
-On the other hand, Ph.D. programs are typically completed in three to five years, full-time or five to seven years, part-time.
+The faculty’s postgraduate research programs include the Master of Laws and Doctor of Philosophy in Law.
+LL.M. research fields include contract law, corporate law, criminal law, media law, and others.
+The LL.M. can be completed in two to three years full-time or three to five years part-time.
+The Ph.D. can be completed in three to five years full-time or five to seven years part-time.

 5. Universiti Teknologi MARA

-The Faculty of Law at Universiti Teknologi MARA offers several study programs in Malaysia.
-These include UiTM’s Faculty of Laws undergraduate programs, Bachelor of Laws, and its postgraduate programs, Master of Law, Postgraduate Diploma in Syariah Law and Practice, and Doctor of Philosophy in Law.
-The LL.B. degree is a four-year program that allows students to participate in student exchange programs with affiliated universities abroad and exposes them to other countries’ legal systems.
+The Faculty of Law at Universiti Teknologi MARA (UiTM) offers undergraduate and postgraduate programs, including the Bachelor of Laws, Master of Law, Postgraduate Diploma in Syariah Law and Practice, and Doctor of Philosophy in Law.
+The LL.B. is a four-year, eight-semester program.
+It includes opportunities for student exchanges with universities abroad, exposing students to other legal systems and cultures.

-We hope this article on best law schools in Malaysia was helpful.
-If you want to learn more information similar to this, feel free to check out our Malaysia Page or you can check out some of the Available Programs for International Students!
+We hope this article on law schools in Malaysia was helpful.
+To find more information, see our Malaysia Page or explore Available Programs for International Students!